The most famous Egyptologists in history and their incredible discoveries

 With Henry Salt, Belzoni successfully removed the colossal statue of Ramses II (called the 'Statue of the Younger Memnon') from Egypt to the British Museum in London, where it remains to this day.

 He also destroyed many objects that he could not remove.
-At times, stomped over fragile mummies, destroyed ancient columns and tomb walls when they were in his way, sliced up precious artefacts to carry them away, and even he left his name carved into statues that he couldn't move.
+At times, he stomped over fragile mummies, destroyed ancient columns and tomb walls when they were in his way, sliced up precious artefacts to carry them away, and even he left his name carved into statues that he couldn't move.

 This tomb had been untouched for over 3000 years and contained many well-preserved artifacts.